phoenixframework/phoenix/guides/contexts.md

 So far, we've built pages, wired up controller actions through our routers, and learned how Ecto allows data to be validated and persisted.
 Now it's time to tie it all together by writing web-facing features that interact with our greater Elixir application.

 When building a Phoenix project, we are first and foremost building an Elixir application.
 Phoenix's job is to provide a web interface into our Elixir application.
-Naturally, we compose our applications with modules and functions, but simply defining a module with a few functions isn't enough when designing an application.
-We need to consider the boundaries between modules and how to group functionality.
-In other words, it's vital to think about application design when writing code.
+Naturally, we compose our applications with modules and functions, but we often assign specific responsibilities to certain modules and give them names: such as controllers, routers, and live views.

+As everything else, contexts in Phoenix are modules, but with the distinct reponsibility of drawing boundaries and grouping functionality.
+In other words, they allow us to reason and discuss about application design.

-## Thinking about design
+## Thinking about contexts

 Contexts are dedicated modules that expose and group related functionality.
 For example, anytime you call Elixir's standard library, be it `Logger.info/1` or `Stream.map/2`, you are accessing different contexts.
 Internally, Elixir's logger is made of multiple modules, but we never interact with those modules directly.
 We call the `Logger` module the context, exactly because it exposes and groups all of the logging functionality.